-Our nominating and governance committee uses a variety of methods for identifying and evaluating nominees for any position on our Board.
-Our nominating and governance committee regularly assesses the appropriate size and composition of our Board, the needs of our Board, the respective committees of our Board, and the qualifications of candidates in light of these needs.
-Candidates may come to the attention of the nominating and governance committee through stockholders, management, current members of our Board, or third-party search firms engaged by the committee.
+Our nominating and governance committee uses a variety of methods for identifying and evaluating nominees for any position on the Board.
+Our nominating and governance committee regularly assesses the appropriate size and composition of the Board, the needs of the Board, the respective committees of the Board, and the qualifications of candidates in light of these needs.
+Candidates may come to the attention of the nominating and governance committee through stockholders, management, current members of the Board, or third-party search firms engaged by the nominating and governance committee.